lf-lang/lf-lang.github.io/packages/documentation/copy/en/topics/Distributed Execution.md

 ## Minimal Example

 A minimal federated execution is specified by using the **federated** keyword instead of **main** for the main federate.
-An example is given in [example/C/Federated/HelloWorld/HelloWorld.lf](https://github.com/lf-lang/lingua-franca/blob/master/example/C/Federated/HelloWorld/HelloWorld.lf), which looks like this:
+An example is given below:

 $start(Federated)$